Ohio Christmas and Holiday

 The Three Rivers Wine Trail offers visitors unique locations and delicious wines, all within a short drive of each other.
 Some even have guest house, lodge or bed & breakfast on site, including Rainbow Hills Winery, Heritage Vineyard Winery and Indian Bear Winery.
 Any of these destinations provide the perfect setting for a cozy winter getaway.

-Roscoe Village hosts their annual Christmas Candlelighting Ceremonies on Saturdays, December 3, 10 & 17, 2016.
+Roscoe Village hosts their annual Christmas Candlelighting Ceremonies on select Saturdays in December.
 This family-friendly event features traditional music, sparkling tree and a true sense of community and holiday spirit.
 Following the ceremony, guests will enjoy the Roscoe Christmas Tour, led by guides carrying candle-lit lanterns, sharing stories of long ago.

-There are also many festivals and events coming up this season including the Coshocton Community Choir Christmas Festival Concert on December 4 and the drive-through Live Nativity experience on December 9, 10 & 11 at the Coshocton Christian Tabernacle.
+There are also many festivals and events coming up this season including the Coshocton Community Choir Christmas Festival Concert and the drive-through Live Nativity experience at the Coshocton Christian Tabernacle.

 A live theater production of Jacob Marley’s Christmas Carol also takes place at the Triple Locks Theater the first three weekends of December.
 The Johnson-Humrickhouse Museum, home of the famous Newark Holy Stones, has a special exhibit through December 31, commemorating the 100th Anniversary of World War I.